-Act 141 of 1987 requires that full-time students born on or after January 1, 1957, MUST provide the college with:
+The Arkansas Department of Health (State Law Act 141 of 1987 and revised 2014) requires that students born on or after January 1, 1957, MUST provide the college with:

 - 1. Immunization records dated after the first birthday against - (a) Measles, mumps and - (b) Rubella (MMR), or - 2.
 An authorized waiver (religious or health reason only) signed by the appropriate official of the religious or health agency.